FormingWorlds/Love.jl/examples/PoroviscoelasticTides/README.md

-## Poroviscoelastic tidal heating of Io
+## Poro-viscoelastic tidal heating of Io

-This example reproduces all figures in the manuscript _Poroviscoelastic tidal heating of Io_, by Hay, Hewitt, Rovira-Navarro, and Katz.
+This example reproduces all figures in the manuscript _Poro-viscoelastic tidal heating of Io_, by Hay, Hewitt, Rovira-Navarro, and Katz.

 <!-- USAGE EXAMPLES -->
 ## Usage